 Maximum allowable nitrogen scavenging credit is 30 pounds of nitrogen per acre per year.

 High carbon material (e.g., almond shells, glycerol) added to the ranch to reduce nitrogen leaching in the wet/rainy season.
 The high carbon amendment must have a carbon to nitrogen ratio (C:N) greater than 30:1.
 The high carbon amendment must be finely ground to less than a quarter of an inch in diameter.
 The high carbon amendment must be incorporated into the top foot of soil.
 The high carbon amendment must be retained for a minimum of three months during the wet/rainy season.
 The high carbon amendment must have a minimum application rate of 10,000 pounds per acre.
 If glycerol is used as a high carbon amendment it must have a minimum application rate of 5,000 pounds per acre.
-Substantiating records must be retained in the farm plan and include dated photo documentation, locations of implemented practice, material and material size, confirmation that the material was incorporated in to the first foot of soil, material application rate per acre, and testing or documentation to confirm the materials C:N ratio.
+Substantiating records must be retained in the Farm Plan and include dated photo documentation, locations of implemented practice, material and material size, confirmation that the material was incorporated in to the first foot of soil, material application rate per acre, and testing or documentation to confirm the materials C:N ratio.

 Option 4: High Carbon Woody Mulch Materials.